 These are only a few topics that might be studied in a business intelligence program.
 Some programs might offer subject area concentrations, whereas others might survey a variety of areas.
 If you have any questions about this, reach out to your school to learn more about what they offer.

-Schools with Business Intelligence Masters Degree Programs
+Popular Schools with Business Intelligence Masters Degree Programs

 Business Intelligence vs. Business Analytics